otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 `cd` into your formative assessments repository and create a branch using the command `git branch <name of the branch>`.
 Checkout from the `main` branch to the new branch using the command `git checkout <name of the branch>`.
 Alternatively, you can create and checkout a branch using the command `git checkout -b <name of the branch>`.

-For each formative assessment, create a new branch, i.e., branch name `01-formative assessment`.
+For each formative assessment, create a new branch, i.e., branch name `01-formative-assessment`.
 When you create a new branch, make sure you are creating it from the branch you last worked on.

 **Resources:**
 - <https://git-scm.com/docs/git-branch>